Designing Robots to Help Women: SPECULATION

-In regard to proximate crimes like DV, rape, molestation, and stalking, robots could seek to prevent woman from being targeted and perpetrators from getting away (i.e., preventing the perpetrator's ability to carry out an attack and ensuring justice is served).
-Deterrence could be partially achieved by reducing times in which young women must be alone, e.g., via the company of a robot that can record evidence and call for help.
-Robots could accompany women if there is a perceived risk, such as in a home where DV has occurred, or if she needs to move through a dangerous part of a city, like a parking lot at night.
-Robots like drones already could seem threatening, taking off, buzzing loudly, flying erratically, and threatening collision, if someone gets too close.
-This could be like suddenly summoning a loud barking dog to one's aid, that can otherwise be turned off and carried easily, and could also help to avoid purse-snatching or upskirting.
-A robot could also indicate a woman's personal space by projecting a circle of light around her, or shine a light on a stalker following a woman.
-One related example in the literature exists, of a "spider dress" designed by Anouk Wipprecht that inflates, extending mechanical arms, by monitoring proximity and a woman's breathing; another variant releases smoke.\footnote{https://medium.com/@intel/is-that-a-spider-on-your-dress-or-are-you-happy-to-see-me-da25075314b9} A robot could also prevent criminals from getting too close not only to a woman, but also to objects; e.g., it could prevent someone from getting close to a woman's drink to insert a sedative.
-If a woman in a man's presence suddenly seems incapacitated, this could also indicate that the robot should call for help or separate them.
-Intent to attack (e.g., hands balled into fists or hidden, getting close, angry/loud language, etc.) could also be detected.
+Likewise, in regard to DV and rape (and possibly also to other crimes such as molestation, stalking, upskirting, and purse-snatching), robots could seek to prevent a woman from being targeted and perpetrators from getting away.
+Deterrence could be partially achieved by reducing times in which women at risk must be alone.
+For example, a robot capable of recording evidence and calling for help could accompany a woman in risky environments such as a home where DV has occurred, or if she needs to move through a dangerous part of a city, like a parking lot at night.
+One option could be to deploy a drone from a nearby rooftop, as police in Southern Sweden are exploring.\footnote{\href{https://www.svt.se/nyheter/lokalt/skane/p-platser-for-polisens-dronare-byggs-pa-hustak-i-malmo}{https://www.svt.se/nyheter/lokalt/skane/p-platser-for-polisens-dronare-byggs-pa-hustak-i-malmo (Swedish)}} If danger seems likely, a drone could threaten criminals by, e.g., buzzing loudly, flying erratically, moving at head height, and potentially causing injury if a criminal gets too close and causes a collision.
+This could be like suddenly being able to summon a loud barking dog to one's aid, with the benefit that a robot could be sent back to its station, or turned off and carried, when the danger is gone.
+Additionally, a robot could also indicate a woman's personal space by projecting a circle of light around her, or shine light on a stalker.
+One related example in the literature exists, of a "spider dress" designed by Anouk Wipprecht that inflates, extending mechanical arms, based on monitoring proximity and a woman's breathing; another variant releases smoke.\footnote{\href{https://medium.com/@intel/is-that-a-spider-on-your-dress-or-are-you-happy-to-see-me-da25075314b9}{https://medium.com/@intel/is-that-a-spider-on-your-dress-or-are-you-happy-to-see-me-da25075314b9}}